 Data-logging:

-Clusters of instruments (4 per Logger) that are monitored using YieldPoint’s d4Logger can be wireless networked using:
+Clusters of instruments (4 per Logger) that are monitored using YieldPoint’s BluGateway (BT5 beacons only) or d4Blugateway (RS485 or BT5 beacons) can be wireless networked using:

-• BluGateWay if either a WiFi, LTE-M or Ethernet network is available.
+- BluGateway WiFi if either a WiFi, or Ethernet network is available,

 Case Study 1: Monitoring Rock Bolt Loads at an Intersection